nullstack/nullstack.github.io/articles/about.md

 The reasons are actually connected to some core principles of Nullstack, being:

-- ### Everything as Vanilla as Possible
+### Everything as Vanilla as Possible

 We didn’t want to introduce a “Nullstack way” of doing things and wanted it to be accessible to anyone with some Javascript knowledge.

 That being said, the first big problem was to address state management in a vanilla Javascript way.
 Supporting functional components would require a solution similar to the hooks of React.js that would be considered a mannerism of the framework.

 Since we opted out of immutability as a framework constraint, we are allowed to use the native way of setting simple variables.
-This removes the complexity of state management that created the need of third party state management libraries in the first place.
+This removes the complexity of state management that created the need of third-party state management libraries in the first place.

-- ### No Glue Code or “Batteries Included”
+### No Glue Code or “Batteries Included”

 Nullstack borrows the concept of “battery-included” from Ember.js, but allows you to change batteries.
 Everything you need to make an application should be part of the framework, and still be flexible.

 A framework should do the heavy lifting and a programmer should focus on his own application.
 For this reason, all you have to do is to declare your classes and let Nullstack instantiate them for you.
 That way, we removed the most painful aspect of dealing with classes while maintaining all of the advantages of them.

-- ### Having a safe escape route
+### Having a safe escape route

 Object-oriented versus functional is not a new topic, and lately the former seems to be bullied out of most frameworks, leaving no place for developers that enjoy this pattern.

+Admittedly classes took too long to be standardized into Javascript and the delay might have caused some traumatic bad implementations along the way.

 While object-oriented programming might not be the best solution for every problem, Nullstack allows you to import functions freely and use them in the moments when they should be the weapon of choice.